zeropsio/recipe-ghost/README.md

 ## Warning

 It's impossible to use more containers of Ghost services than one (like `minContainers: 2` in recipe YAML, `ghost` service section) because of the limitation of inner Ghost architecture.
-Otherwise different containers will return different results because of caching logic.
+Otherwise, different containers will return different results because of caching logic after creating new content.

 Need help setting your project up?
 Join [Zerops Discord community](https://discord.com/invite/WDvCZ54).